DreamHack

-DreamHack is an ESL Gaming brand specializing in esports tournaments and other gaming conventions.
-It is recognized by the Guinness Book of Records and Twin Galaxies as being the world's largest LAN party and computer festival with the world's fastest Internet connection and the most generated traffic.
-(The Internet connection record was beaten in 2012 by the world's second-largest computer festival, The Gathering in Norway.)
-It usually holds its events in Western Europe and North America.
+DreamHack is a Swedish ESL Gaming brand specializing in esports tournaments and other gaming conventions; at its root, a massive LAN party and computer festival, recognized by Guinness World Records and Twin Galaxies as being the world's largest with the world's fastest Internet connection and the most generated traffic.
+Initially a Swedish event, it today holds its events throughout Western Europe and North America etc.

 Events summary

 DreamHack's events include local area network gatherings with live concerts and competitions in digital art and esports.
 The first event was held in Malung, Sweden.
 The company has held several gaming events throughout Europe, in Stockholm, Jönköping, Tours, Bucharest, Cluj, Valencia, Seville, London, and Leipzig.
 In May 2016, it held its first North American event in Austin, Texas.
 In August 2016, it held its first Canada event in Montreal, Quebec.
 Winter events consistently have about 10% more visitors than summer events.

 Attendees range from elementary school students to senior citizens.
 The average age is 16–17.

 The event has five major components:

 DreamHack events are arranged with the help of about 800 volunteers, set up in "Crew Teams", who work in shifts to provide around-the-clock services for visitors.
 A support crew has a helpdesk where participants can address technical problems.
 The festival also relies on local police and security officers who patrol the area.